davidesner/connection-docs/components/development-branches/tables/index.md

 * TOC
 {:toc}

-In this section we'll examine how tables are affected by development branches.
-First we'll create different configurations.
-Then we'll create a development branch where we make some changes.
-Finally we'll merge the changes back to production.
+In this section you will prepare [component configurations](tood) so that you can use them to create a [development Branch](todo).
+The [following section](/components/development-branches/tables/in-branch/) then shows how to work with [Storage tables](todo) inside a Branch.

 ## Prepare the production configurations